CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/overview.md

 ### Navigation Bar

-The [Navigation Bar][] is always visible above the [Main Panel][] and provides information about the currently selected workspace, navigation between simultaneously opened flows, and access to online help.
+The [Navigation Bar][] is always visible at the top of the page and provides information about the currently selected workspace, navigation between simultaneously opened flows, and access to online help.

 ### Left Panel